cezaraugusto/firefox-location2/README.md

 - Output is colorized when printed to a TTY (green success, red error)
 - After you run `npx @puppeteer/browsers install firefox@stable` once, we auto-detect Firefox from Puppeteer's cache on all platforms.
 No env vars needed.

+## API

+- `default export locateFirefox(allowFallback?: boolean): string | null`
+  - Returns the first existing path among the selected channels or `null`.
+  - When `allowFallback` is `true`, checks Stable → ESR → Developer → Nightly.

+- `locateFirefoxOrExplain(options?: boolean | { allowFallback?: boolean }): string`
+  - Returns a path if found, otherwise throws an `Error` with a friendly installation guide.
+  - Path resolution never executes the browser.

+- `getFirefoxVersion(bin: string, opts?: { allowExec?: boolean }): string | null`
+  - Cross-platform version resolver that does not execute the browser by default.
+  - Windows: reads PE file metadata via PowerShell (no GUI spawn).
+  - macOS: reads `Info.plist` (no GUI spawn).
+  - Linux/other: returns `null` unless `allowExec` is `true`, then tries `--version`.

 ## Planned enhancements